Classroom G

 Microphone

-The lapel microphone can be located in the charging port, next to the HDMI port.
+The handheld microphone can be located in the charging port, next to the HDMI port.
 Always return the mic to the charging port when you are finished.
+To turn on, remove from the charging port and turn on by switching the “on” switch up.

 This image has an empty alt attribute; its file name is IMG_2120-480x640.jpg

-For the lapel mic, turn it on by switching the “on” switch located at the top of the mic.
-Clip the mic that is on the end of the cord to your collar or jacket, where it will be close enough to your mouth that you can project your speech to the class.
+To use the microphone, turn it on using the switch at the top.
+Clip the mic (at the end of the cord) to your collar or jacket, close enough to your mouth so your voice can project clearly to the class.

 Blu-Ray